marzent/ffxiv-on-mac/README.md

 ffxiv-on-mac is a set of files and scripts for running [Final Fantasy XIV](http://www.finalfantasyxiv.com/) on Mac without the limitations of the native Mac launcher and all the customization available on a native Microsoft Windows install via CrossOver.

+There are also some MoltenVK versions patched for dxvk available to get more performace out of CrossOver (25% fps increase on most systems with MoltenVK 1.1.5 vs 1.1.3)

 ## Installing

 [Seathasky](https://github.com/seathasky) has done a wonderfull write-up on how to install it's probably best to just follow it [here](https://github.com/seathasky/FF14-MAC_ModSupport)